OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/19-Testing_for_Server-Side_Request_Forgery.md

 - Fuzzing
 - Combinations of all of the above

-For additional payloads and bypass techniques, check the [references](#references) section.
+For additional payloads and bypass techniques, see the [references](#references) section.

 ## Remediation

-SSRF is known to be one of the hardest attacks to block or stop without the use of allow lists that require specific IPs and URLs to be allowed.
-For more on SSRF prevention, check out the [Server Side Request Forgery Prevention Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.html).
+SSRF is known to be one of the hardest attacks to defeat without the use of allow lists that require specific IPs and URLs to be allowed.
+For more on SSRF prevention, read the [Server Side Request Forgery Prevention Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.html).

 ## References